iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/rescanAccount
+## <GithubCodeLink link="wallet/rescanAccount"/> wallet/rescanAccount

-Rescans an account in the wallet, updating the balance and available notes.
+Rescans an account in the wallet and updates the balance and available notes.

 #### Request